Sandy-56/Digital-Signal-Processing--FIR-LOW-PASS-FILTER-DESIGN/README.md

 ## RESULT:
-Thus the design of low pass FIR digital filter using Hamming waveforms were plotted and output was verified.
+Thus the design of low pass FIR digital filter using Hanning waveforms were plotted and output was verified.